 |The real cardholder notices the strange charge, and initiates a chargeback request with their bank.|

 As you can see, step 2 is the key one here.
-It doesn’t matter if you are a low or high-risk business (selling high-end electronics and jewelry, digital wallet, or iGaming operator with generous bonuses).
+It doesn’t matter if you are a low or high-risk business (selling high-end electronics and jewellery, digital wallet, or iGaming operator with generous bonuses).
 As long as fraudsters can log onto your platform, you’re targeted.

-Which is why there are three places where we can concentrate efforts: the signup, login and purchase stage.
+This is why there are three places where we can concentrate efforts: the signup, login and purchase stage.